Connecting Batteries in Series and Parallel

-During the design phase of a wind turbine or PV off grid system it's important to choose the battery that will compose the battery bank for storage.
-On the market there are many types of batteries.
-Below we list the most popular:
+During the design phase of an off-grid solar power system, it is important to choose the right batteries that will form the battery bank.
+There are many types of batteries on the market.
+Below we list the most common:

-• Lead-acid batteries: these are the batteries used to supply the electrical system of motorcycles, cars and trucks.
-Have a low cost, deliver very high currents, are reliable and of long life and work well even at low temperatures; counter are quite heavy, dangerous because the lead is a toxic metal, lose capacity as a result of mechanical stress and are not suitable for discharge too long due to the phenomenon of sulfation.
+These are the batteries used to power the electrical system of motorcycles, cars and trucks.
+They are low cost, deliver very high currents, are reliable and work well even at low temperatures.
+On the other hand, they are quite heavy, dangerous as lead is a toxic metal, they lose capacity due to mechanical stress and are not suitable for too long discharges due to the sulfation process.

-• Gel batteries: these batteries are lead-acid batteries in which the electrolyte is not liquid, but gelatinous.
-They are also called maintenance free batteries and they are suitable for very deep discharge cycles.
-Long-lasting up to three times longer than lead-acid batteries and they can withstand a high number of charge-discharge cycles.
-In contrast have a higher cost of lead-acid and if loaded wrong, they lose life very quickly.
+They are lead-acid batteries in which the electrolyte is not liquid but gelatinous.
+They are also called maintenance-free batteries and have a better depth of discharge range.
+They also last three times longer than lead-acid batteries and withstand a good number of charge-discharge cycles.
+On the other hand, they are more expensive than lead-acid batteries and if they are not loaded correctly they lose their life expectancy very quickly.

-• AGM batteries: compact batteries, free from short circuits and very resistant to mechanical stress.
-Can be mounted in any position, have an average life of 10 years, do not suffer the high temperatures and in case of breaking, the leakage of acid is limited, have high inrush currents, low self-discharge, greater speed in the load; against the cost little more than those to the gel (BATTERIES RECOMMENDED BY MPPT SOLAR).
+They are lead batteries in which the electrolyte is absorbed by a spongy mass of fiberglass.
+They are compact batteries, immune to short circuits and very resistant to mechanical stress.
+They can be mounted in any position, have an average life of 10 years, perform well also under high temperatures and in case of breakage of the casing, the leakage of acid is limited.
+They have high inrush currents and low self-discharge.
+On the other hand, AGM batteries cost more than the gel ones and it is not recommended to discharge them over 50%.

-How can I measure the charge state of a battery?
+How to measure the state of charge of a battery?

-The most accurate is the measurement of the density of the electrolyte.
-If you do not have a battery hydrometer, thanks to the following table we can know roughly the percentage of battery charge, by measuring the voltage at the load terminals with a common digital voltmeter.
+The most accurate method consists of measuring the density of the electrolyte.
+If you do not have a density meter, thanks to the following table you will be able to know the state of charge of lead batteries by measuring the open circuit voltage at their terminals with a common digital multimeter.